-Content is from the site's My Travel Magazine Issue August - September 2007 archived pages providing a glimpse of what this onlibe zine offered its readership.
-The new owners of the domain feel that some of the information is relevent today as it was in 2007.
+Content is from the site's My Travel Magazine Issue August - September 2007 archived pages providing a glimpse of what this online travel zine offered its readership.
+The new owners of the domain feel that some of the information is relevant today as it was in 2007.

 Next to Roman Abramovich’s mega yacht, the best thing about the Costa Smeralda and its surrounding area is its stunning beaches – that is if you can find them, says Tobi Cohen

 Sardinia’s north-eastern coast may be aching with exclusivity but it doesn’t mean you can’t enjoy the area’s natural beauty – as was discovered by the Aga Khan in the 60s.
 This billionaire’s paradise may attract the likes of Paris Hilton and Madonna but its endless inlets and coves are open to all.
 Not that they’re easy to find, especially without the aid of a mega yacht.
 A car is essential.
 And buy a good map, as there is a distinct lack of signage for beaches around the Costa Smeralda that is likely to cause arguments and general passenger frustration.
 But the medley of rugged pink granite, rustic flora and aqua coastal waters are worth every argument and u-turn you’ll make to find them.
 To assist, here are some highlights from the south to the north of the area.